 Enjoying some mescal with my new friend Alberto from Wild Junket.
 Mescal is an alcohol made from the maguey plant native to Mexico.
 Mescal is basically tequila’s more handsome brother.

 Here is some queso fundido.
 Which is Spanish for “Cheesy Fun.”
 Sometimes the cook will mix vegetables in the cheese to make it appear less heart-attack-inducing.

 The lights are there, because make no mistake, these guys are performers.

 So many delicious kinds of meat.
 I think we call it a protein plate.
 Also some corn, because it’s important to eat healthy.

-Playa del Carmen resorts in Mexico is really blowing up right now.
-And its exploding with new and innovative resorts, like La Reve which opened just over four years ago in 2008.
-With 78 yards of white-sand beach and turquoise blue waters its a perfect spot to relax, clear your head, and watch your troubles melt away.
-It’s also a great place to use as a home base for countless activities, including snorkeling, scuba diving, and the ultimate beach front break from pure relaxing, golf.
+Playa del Carmen resorts in Mexico are blowing up right now.
+And it is exploding with new and innovative resorts, like La Reve, which opened just over four years ago in 2008.
+With 78 yards of white-sand beach and turquoise blue waters, it is a perfect spot to relax, clear your head, and watch your troubles melt away.
+It’s also a great place to use as a home base for countless activities, including snorkeling, scuba diving, and the ultimate beachfront break from pure relaxing golf.
 But what makes this region different than most is the Mayan ruins that can be found nestled throughout the landscape and hiding in jungle valleys.
-Remember, this is your last chance to see the Mayan ruins, because their calendar ends soon, so you can’t make appointments.
+Remember, this is your last chance to see the Mayan ruins because their calendar ends soon, so you can’t make appointments.